dotnet/spark/docs/building/windows-instructions.md

 # Building

-For the rest of the section, it is assumed that you have cloned Spark .NET repo into your machine e.g., `c:\github\dotnet-spark\`
+For the rest of the section, it is assumed that you have cloned Spark .NET repo into your machine e.g., `c:\github\dotnet-spark\`.

 ```powershell
 git clone https://github.com/dotnet/spark.git c:\github\dotnet-spark